vbylen/vbylen/README.md

 - 🤔 I’m looking for help with everything
 - 💬 Ask me about my vision
 - 📫 How to reach me: jimi@thx.app
 - ⚡ Fun fact: Please don't approach me if you identify as an alligator.
-I'm from Florida so it's a legit concern.
+I live in Florida.
+It's a legitimate concern.